northsaluki615/mikeOS/content/wiki/Useful Apps.md

 * blinking leds for different occasions - project scrapped, wife unapproved.

-To be completely fair, all of this only needs about 500MB of ram with about as much swapped ( compressed with zram ), so there is room for other services.
+To be completely fair, all of this only needs about 500MB of ram with about as much swapped ( compressed with zram ), so there is room for other [[services]].
-With new raspi it will be possible to finnaly host the most important service of them all - **minecraft server**
+With new raspi it will be possible to finnaly host the most important service of them all - **[[minecraft]] server**